mech/Learning-Notes/FrontEnd/JavaScript/React/Components.md

 ## States

+> Visualizing all the discrete states an application can be in will make your design systems better.

 * [Thinking statefully](https://daveceddia.com/thinking-statefully/)
 * [A visual guide to state in React](https://daveceddia.com/visual-guide-to-state-in-react/)
 * [`setState()` Gate - Navigating React `setState()` Behavior Confusion](https://medium.com/javascript-scene/setstate-gate-abc10a9b2d82#.66ktn17qa)